Property Taxes in New York: Rates, Exemptions, and How They Work (2026)

 Frequently Asked Questions

 New York has some of the highest property taxes in the nation, with effective rates averaging about 1.40% statewide and significantly higher in Long Island, Westchester, and upstate counties.
-NYC uses a four-class tax system with different rates for different property types.
-The STAR program provides school tax relief for homeowners.
+NYC uses a four-class tax system with different rates for each class.

 How New York Property Taxes Work?